mosip/inji-vc-renderer/kotlin/Readme.md

        - Run Tests using `./gradlew testDebugUnitTest` or `./gradlew testReleaseUnitTest` based on the build type.

 ### API
-- `renderVC(vcJsonData: String): List<Any>` - expects the Verifiable Credential as parameter and returns the list of replaced SVG Template.
+- `renderVC(credentialFormat: CredentialFormat, wellKnownJson: String? = null, vcJsonString: String)` - expects the Verifiable Credential, Well-known Json and Credential Format as input and returns the list of replaced SVG Templates.
     - `vcJsonData` - VC Downloaded in stringified format.
+    - `wellKnownJson` - Well-known Json downloaded in stringified format.
+It is optional parameter.
+    - `credentialFormat` - Enum to specify the credential format.
+Currently only LDP_VC format is supported.
 - This method takes entire VC data as input.
 - Example :
 ```